 Pursuant to the Audit Committee Charter adopted by the board of directors of Wells REIT, the Audit Committee's primary function is to assist the board of directors in fulfilling its oversight responsibilities by overseeing the independent auditors and reviewing the financial information to be provided to the stockholders and others, the system of internal control over financial reporting which management has established, and the audit and financial reporting process.
-The Audit Committee is composed of five independent directors and met ten times in fiscal year 2004.
+The Audit Committee is composed of five independent directors and met ten times in fiscal year 2005.
 Management of Wells REIT has the primary responsibility for the financial statements and the reporting process, including the system of internal control over financial reporting.
 Membership on the Audit Committee does not call for the professional training and technical skills generally associated with career professionals in the field of accounting and auditing.
-In addition, the independent auditors have more available time and information than does the Audit Committee.
+In addition, the independent auditors devote more time and have access to more information than does the Audit Committee.
 Accordingly, the Audit Committee's role does not provide any special assurances with regard to the financial statements of Wells REIT, nor does it involve a professional evaluation of the quality of the audits performed by the independent auditors.

-In this context, in fulfilling its oversight responsibilities, the Audit Committee reviewed the audited financial statements in the Annual Report on Form 10-K with management, including a discussion of the quality and acceptability of the financial reporting and controls of Wells REIT.
+In this context, in fulfilling its oversight responsibilities, the Audit Committee reviewed the audited financial statements in the Annual Report on Form 10-K with management, including a discussion of the quality and acceptability of the financial reporting and controls of Wells REIT; the reasonableness of significant judgments; and the clarity of disclosures in the financial statements.

-The Audit Committee reviewed with the independent auditors, who are responsible for expressing an opinion on the conformity of those audited financial statements with U.S. generally accepted accounting principles, their judgments as to the quality and acceptability of the financial and such other matters as are required to be discussed with the Audit Committee under Statement on Auditing Standards No. 61 (Communication with Audit Committees).
-The Audit Committee also reviewed with the independent auditors their opinion on management's assessment of the effectiveness of the internal control over financial reporting of Wells REIT, and their opinion of the effectiveness of the internal control over financial reporting of Wells REIT.
-The Audit Committee received from and discussed with the independent auditors the written disclosures and the letter required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees) relating to that firm's independence from Wells REIT.
+The Audit Committee reviewed with the independent auditors, who are responsible for expressing an opinion on the conformity of those audited financial statements with U.S. generally accepted accounting principles, their judgments as to the quality and acceptability of the financial and such other matters as are required to be discussed with the Audit Committee under Statement on Auditing Standards No. 61 (Communication with Audit Committees), as amended, other standards of the Public Company Accounting Oversight Board, rules of the Securities and Exchange Commission, and other applicable regulations.
+The Audit Committee also received from and discussed with the independent auditors the written disclosures and the letter required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees) relating to that firm's independence from Wells REIT.
 In addition, the Audit Committee considered the compatibility of non-audit services provided by the independent auditors with the auditors' independence.

 The Audit Committee discussed with the independent auditors the overall scope and plans for their audits.
-The Audit Committee meets periodically with the independent auditors, with and without management present, to discuss the results of their examinations, their evaluations of the internal controls, and the overall quality of the financial reporting of Wells REIT.
+The Audit Committee meets periodically with the internal auditor and the independent auditors, with and without management present, to discuss the results of their examinations, their evaluations of the internal controls, and the overall quality of the financial reporting of Wells REIT.

-In reliance on these reviews and discussions, the Audit Committee recommended to the board of directors that the audited financial statements of Wells REIT be included in its Annual Report on Form 10-K for the year ended December 31, 2004 for filing with the Securities and Exchange Commission.
+In reliance on these reviews and discussions, the Audit Committee recommended to the board of directors that the audited financial statements of Wells REIT be included in its Annual Report on Form 10-K for the year ended December 31, 2005 for filing with the Securities and Exchange Commission.
+The board of directors subsequently accepted the Audit Committee's recommendation and approved the Annual Report on Form 10-K for the year ended December 31, 2005 for filing with the Securities and Exchange Commission.